 MEASUREMENT AND BENCHMARKING OF SCIENCE AT NATIONAL AND INTERNATIONAL LEVELS

 Client: Agence Nationale de Promotion de la Recherche Scientifique (ANPR)

-This report (in French only) presents an analysis of the Tunisian research from 2002 to 2013.
-The study analyses the total scientific output as well as subfields of science, in comparison with other selected countries and regions.
+This report (in French only) presents an analysis of the state of Tunisian research from 2002 to 2013.
+The study analyses the country's total scientific output, as well as subfields of science, in comparison with other selected countries and regions.
 Bibliometric data on Tunisian organisations are also provided, as well as data on international cooperation.
-This study aims to identify the strengths and weaknesses of the Tunisian research and to highlight research opportunities that could become priority research fields for the coming years.
+This study aims to identify the strengths and weaknesses of Tunisian research and to highlight research opportunities that could become priority research fields for the coming years.
 Some elements of discussion about international cooperation are also presented.